LucasDelfino92/morrowindsharp/main.md

 ### Conflict resolution

 For leveled list conflicts, we use **tes3cmd**, generating a **multipatch.esp** file which we will place at the end of our load order.
+This step is not necessary when using Morrowind Sharp.

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.
 - In the **Mods** tab, click the **Misc** header and go to **TES3cmd** -> **Create MultiPatch**.
 Click **Yes** on the prompt.